AI3LabsX/AI3LabsX/README.md

 ## What We Do!

-⚡ **Custom AI Solutions:** Development of tailored responsive GenAI applications, bots, and agents using the latest models and frameworks.
+⚡ **Custom AI Solutions:** Development of tailored responsive GenAI applications, bots, and agents using the latest models and frameworks.\n
 ⚡ **Multiplatform Integration:** Seamless integration across WebApps, Telegram, Discord, WhatsApp, and mobile platforms.
 ⚡ **Advanced Security:** Robust security frameworks for LLM-based applications.